 - The applicant must also submit verification of ten motor vehicle injury cases on which they have been the treating doctor.
 Half of these case should have reached closure in the form of settlement or judgement.
 Verification from the attorneys representing the patients in these case should also be sent directly to AAMVI.

 Upon completion of all ten core courses or their approved equivalents, along with the minimum practice experience a candidate may apply for the comprehensive testing to meet the requirement for the Certificate in Motor Vehicle Injuries.
-This is a 300 multiple choice question examination that can be taken online, or in person.
+This is a 150 multiple choice question examination that can be taken online, or in person.
+This test is administered by the National Board of Chiropractic Examiners.
 The passing grade is 80% and if that grade is not attained the test may be retaken online in no less than one week and no more than two calendar months.

 To complete the certification requirements each candidate must have at least three reference forms from professionals who can attest to the candidate’s proficiency.
 Reference forms must be submitted by fax or in a sealed envelope delivered directly to AAMVI by USPS, UPS, or FedEx.
 The references must include one from a doctor within the profession of the candidate, one from a doctor from a different profession than the candidate, and at least one from an attorney representing the doctor’s patient.